When I first traveled from Mexico to Guatemala I had no idea what to expect from Guatemalan food.

 Ceviche in Guatemala should only be eaten on the coast, where the seafood will be fresh.

 The Guatemalan food is often prepared with shrimp, but can include chunks of white fish or other shellfish too.

 Ceviche is so easy to make.
 Seafood is combined with tomato, onions and sometimes celery, then soaked in lemon juice and seasoned.

-While tamales are found in many countries in Central America, here in Guatemala they are generally larger than they are elsewhere.
+Tamales are found in throughout Central America and are a popular Honduran food.
+In Guatemala they are generally larger than they are elsewhere.

 There are hundreds of different kinds of tamales in Guatemala.
 Some are special for Christmas or a day of the week – pache is a potato tamale only eaten on Thursdays.

 You can also find them everywhere.
 They are SO time consuming to make that it makes me sad they are so cheap to buy.